PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 ### Company 1

 Company 1 jumps right into the nitty-gritty and starts gathering and analyzing data. (...)
-From idea to production, the delivery time is blazingly fast.<br>
+From idea to production, the delivery time is **blazingly fast**.
-It’s hard to reproduce all the steps that it took to train the model – but it gets done.<br>
+It’s hard to reproduce all the steps that it took to train the model – but it gets done.
-Finally, the company decides to put in place tooling to automate retraining and deployment, and at this point, everything is rebuilt.
+Finally, the company decides to put in place tooling to automate retraining and deployment, and at this point, **everything is rebuilt**.

 ### Company 2

-Company 2 acknowledges that machine learning models will be core assets going forward and decides to adopt ML focused tooling before going past the first successful proof-of-concept.<br>
+Company 2 acknowledges that machine learning models will be core assets going forward and decides to adopt ML focused tooling before going past the first successful proof-of-concept.
-While Company 2 is slower to initial delivery, the benefits start to compound quickly.
-Everything is automatically reproducible, and data scientists can concentrate on further development rather than firefighting.
+While Company 2 is **slower to initial delivery**, the benefits start to compound quickly. **Everything is automatically reproducible**, and data scientists can concentrate on further development rather than firefighting.

 ### Learnings

-- The right time to consider tooling and workflow is when the first data scientist is hired, not when the first model goes to production (...)
+- The right time to consider tooling and workflow is *when the first data scientist is hired*, not when the first model goes to production (...)
-- Building up an ML workflow does require a strategic commitment and investment from the company.
+- Building up an ML workflow does require a *strategic commitment and investment* from the company.

 ---